 The most interesting aspect of Part 4 – when Jamie is established as Myers’ successor – isn’t continued here.
-Turns out she didn’t kill her stepmother as suggested, she only stabbed her and was hospitalised for her trouble.
+Turns out she didn’t kill her stepmother as suggested, she only stabbed her and was soon hospitalised.
 Logic and continuity were never these sorts of films’ strong points anyway.
-As with Part 4, we’re also introduced to a new slew of knife fodder in the form of Rachel’s fickle friends, and Swiss director Othenin-Girard attempts to mimic John Carpenter’s methods of building tension through the use of false alarms and long bouts of suggestive menace as Myers stalkses and slasheses ‘em.
+As with Part 4, we’re also introduced to a new slew of knife fodder in the form of Rachel’s friends, and Swiss director Othenin-Girard attempts to mimic John Carpenter’s methods of building tension through the use of false alarms and long bouts of suggestive menace as Myers stalkses and slasheses ‘em.
 He fails drastically.
 The false alarms become tedious very quickly, and the moments of violence are separated by long periods of utter tedium in which bland and annoying characters play practical jokes, have sex in a barn, spout inane drivel and wander off into darkened corners to check out strange noises.
 Did I mention these scenes were tedious beyond belief and these characters the most vapid, hollow and depressing ever gutted in a slasher movie?
 Even Loomis doesn’t fare well in Part 5.
 He begins to pop up in scenes as unexpectedly as Myers does and acts completely out of character.
 Sure, he’s been driven to the brink by his inability to stop his former patient, but that he actually puts Jamie’s life at risk in an attempt to trap Myers doesn’t ring true.
 His usual rambling jargon about Myers being ‘evil incarnate’ consistently highlights the ‘rage’ that drives him and how Jamie may be the only way to quell it.
 Despite being rendered mute for the first half of the film, Danielle Harris, as the long-suffering Jamie, pretty much carries the film and commands attention in all the scenes she appears in.

-As the plot shambles on in ever bland stops and starts though, the only thing that causes tension is that the life of a defenceless little girl is constantly put in jeopardy by the ineptitude of those responsible for her.
+As the plot shambles on in ever bland stops and starts though, the only thing that causes tension is that the life of a young child is constantly put in jeopardy by the ineptitude of those responsible for her.
 And even then it isn’t really tension experienced, but frustration and eventually boredom.
 One genuinely tense scene occurs when Myers pursues Jamie through his old house and she takes refuge in a laundry chute.
-Another scene that exhibits an uncanny creepiness occurs when too-perky Tina (Wendy Kaplan) is picked up in a car by Myers – sporting a new mask - whom she believes is her boyfriend dressed up for the Halloween party.
+Another scene that exhibits an uncanny creepiness occurs when Tina (Wendy Kaplan) is picked up in a car by Myers – sporting a new mask - whom she believes is her boyfriend dressed up for the Halloween party.
 An odd sense of humour – both inappropriate (the bumbling cop duo) and strangely reflexive (when Spitz pretends to be Myers in a practical joke on the cops and 'attacks' Samantha, Tina screams for him to "Take me, but spare my friend!
 She's a virgin!") randomly perforates an otherwise gloomily serious tone and further reduces any hint of suspense that could have been mustered.

 Despite the lack of tension and increasing tedium, the one thing that Halloween 5 does get right is atmosphere.
 The film possesses a strangely gothic ambience – from the early scene in which Myers encounters a wood-dwelling hermit who nurses him back to health (echoing a similar scene in Mary Shelley’s 'Frankenstein' and the scene in James Whale’s Bride of Frankenstein in which ‘the monster’ receives hospitality before killing his host) to the gothic trimmings of the Myers’ house (with its turrets, candle-lit corridors and high arched windows) to the pilfering of a plot device evident in Bram Stoker’s 'Dracula' involving psychic-links between heroine and villain.
 The lighting and sound design is also atmospherically effective and Othenin-Girard injects a strange European style into proceedings.
 Stepping away from the eerie blue lighting of prior instalments this one is bathed in blacks, reds and gold.
 The creepy sound design highlights every creaking floorboard, gust of howling wind and echo of potential menace.
 Othenin-Girard also deploys more use of POV camerawork which harks back to the original film.

-Also present are a number of interesting elements that quiver amongst the deluge.
+Also present are a number of interesting elements that quiver tantalisingly amongst the deluge.
 As in Parts II and 4, so too does Part 5 feature several scenes in which various people try to reason with Myers – in this case Loomis and Jamie respectively.
 A close-up shot of his eye reveals Myers to shed a tear, too.
 Also introduced in this film, though never elaborated on (until Part 6) is the notion that Michael Myers may be part of a strange cult – he and the Man in Black who creeps around for most of the film only to really feature significantly in the climax, are revealed to have the same strange druid-like symbol tattooed on their arms.